 Langley Methodist Church was established in 1826 (Our current church building dates from 1858) and is a member of the Macclesfield circuit of Methodist churches.
 The other churches in the circuit are Broken Cross, Gawsworth, Green Close, Macclesfield, Poynton, Prestbury and Walker Barn.

-* 4:30pm in the Winter months.
-Check the latest preaching plan for more details.
+• Check the latest preaching plan for more details.

 Our Privacy Policy and that of the Methodist Church as a whole may be viewed here.